RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 3. Conditioned - Ambient: 8-10 per lifestage
 4. Conditioned - Stress: 8-10 per lifestage

 This would be a total of 10 replicates x 4 lifestages x 4 groups = 160 total animals sampled.
-If we then sample two tissue types from each animal, that would be 320 total tubes.
+If we then sample two tissue types from each animal from RNA, that would be 320 total tubes for RNA.
 However, this is likely only possible for adults and maybe juveniles.
-If we sample two tissue types from only adults and juveniles, our total sampling number would be 240 tubes.
-If we do separate DNA and RNA tubes, we will need 480 total tubes.
+If we sample two tissue types from only adults and juveniles, our total sampling number would be 240 tubes for RNA.
+If we sample 1 tissue sample for DNA from all animals, we will need 160 DNA tubes.

 #### 3. Respiration immersion fluid testing